Hard wearing and fully machine washable. Sheepskins are great to come home to wherever you are.

 We look forward to serving you, if you have any questions or suggestions we’re all ears.
 Remember, we started selling just sheepskin!
 Feel free to join our mailing list, where we give subscriber discounts and exclusive offers.

 Sheepskins are machine washable at 30 degrees Celsius and can be tumble dried at the same temperature.
-Wash sheepskin in a normal washing machine with your usual washing powder.
+Wash a sheepskin on its own in a normal washing machine with your usual washing powder.
 Afterwards, tumble dry at a low temperature.
 Give it a brush with a wide-toothed comb or pet brush and your sheepskin will come up like new.

 Set the washing machine at a low temperature – 30°C or lower.
-Your machine might have a WOOL setting which will work well.
+Your machine might have a WOOL setting which will work well (sheepskins are literally made of wool).

-Use a small amount of Biological or Non-Biological Washing Powder.
+Use a small amount of Biological or Non-Biological Washing Powder (all work at this temperature).

 Tumble Dry on a Low Heat to prevent the wool becoming distorted, again if your machine has a wool setting this should work well – don’t worry if not, just keep the temperature low.